WordPress/wordpress-playground/pages/using-php-in-javascript.md

 ### Building

-To build the JavaScript API, just build the entire project with `yarn run build:all`.
+To build the JavaScript API, just build the entire project with `npm run build:all`.

 ## API